-The Kinsley gold resources were estimated using data generated by Pilot Gold and previous historical operators, including Alta, Cominco and Hecla.
-These data, which is primarily derived from RC and diamond-core drill holes, as well as digital topography of the project area, were provided to MDA by Pilot Gold and incorporated into a digital database.
+The Kinsley gold resources were estimated using data generated by Liberty Gold and prior historical operators, including Alta, Cominco, and Hecla.
+These data, which are primarily derived from RC and diamond-core drill holes, as well as digital topography of the project area, were provided to Mr. Gustin by Liberty Gold and incorporated into a digital database.
 The project database is in UTM Zone 11 NAD83 coordinates (metres).